-'Pupils have an extensive understanding of e-safety.
-Importantly, they knew what to do to seek help.'
-(Ofsted, March 2017) ICT (including data) and the related technologies such as email, the internet and mobile devices are an expected part of our daily working life in school and as such, staff are directed by our Online safety policy.
+ICT (including data) and the related technologies such as email, the internet and mobile devices are an expected part of our daily working life in school and as such, staff are directed by our Online safety policy.
 This policy is designed to ensure that all staff are aware of their professional responsibilities when using any form of ICT.
 All staff are expected to sign this policy and adhere at all times to its contents.
+Any concerns or clarification should be discussed with the Head teacher or the eSafety co-ordinator

+Anti-bullying support

-Any concerns or clarification should be discussed with the Head teacher or the eSafety co-ordinator Anti-bullying support At Tudor School we are committed to providing a caring, friendly and safe environment for all our children so they can learn in a relaxed and secure atmosphere.
+At Tudor School we are committed to providing a caring, friendly and safe environment for all our children so they can learn in a relaxed and secure atmosphere.
 Bullying of any kind is unacceptable at our school.

 Bullying is the pre-meditated use of behaviour with the intention of hurting or intimidating another person, resulting in pain and distress to the victim.
-At Tudor Primary, to help define bullying, we use the acronym STOP (Several, Times, On, Purpose) and how we manage, record and support this is set out in our Anti-bullying policy.
+At Tudor Primary, to help define bullying, we use the acronym STOP (Several, Times, On, Purpose) and how we manage, record and support this is set out in our Antibullying policy.
 This policy sits firmly with our Behaviour for Learning policy.

 If bullying does occur, children should tell us and know that incidents will be dealt with promptly and effectively.

 "I really do feel safe at Tudor.
-You can go to anyone in the school because most people you can really trust.
-I would go to Miss Penn, Miss Sentance, Miss Grundy - anyone really."
+You can go to anyone in the school because most people you can really trust."
 (Y4 child)